This post may contain affiliate links. Please read our disclosure policy.

 - You could serve this soup as an appetizer before your main course.

 - Or make it a soup and salad kind of dinner!
-Try a side salad with Italian Dressing, homemade Creamy Balsamic Dressing, or go all-out with Caesar Salad.
+Try a side salad with Italian Dressing, homemade Creamy Balsamic Dressing, or go all-out with Caesar Salad and homemade Garlic Parmesan Croutons.

 Leftovers and storage

-- Minestrone soup will keep for about five days in the fridge in an airtight container.
+- Minestrone soup will keep for about 5 days in the fridge in an airtight container.

 - The pasta will soak up the broth the longer you leave it, so you may need to add some more chicken or vegetable broth when reheating leftovers.

-- If you’re planning on freezing the bulk of the soup, I suggest adding the pasta when you’ve thawed it.
+- If you’re planning on freezing the bulk of the soup, I suggest adding cooked pasta when you’ve thawed it instead.

-Questions about this minestrone recipe, or did you make it?
-Leave me a comment below!
+Leave me a star rating and review below if you made this hearty minestrone soup recipe!
 As always, tag me #saltandlavender on Instagram so I can see your creations. 🙂

 Minestrone Soup